kiba/Writings/for_science/chp19_cultural_exchange.md

 "And those who laughed at Jaune will be forced to do the same assignment as him as well," Oobleck added.

-There was no further laughters.
+Nobody else dared to laugh.

 Then the fast talking professor picked out another student at random.
 "Weiss Schnee," he said.
-"Would you like to try providing us an answer."
+"Would you like to try answering the question that Jaune failed to answer to my satisfaction?"

 "He said that it was not surprising at all," Schnee said.
 "He blamed it on basic human nature that remained the same from one reality to the next."

 "That is correct!"
 Oobleck announced.
 "Somebody's been paying attention to the video.
-I have the pleasure of actually talking to the man in person and through email and so I was in a position to understand his view in context."
+On his statement about human nature, I have the pleasure of actually talking to the man in person and through email and so I was in a position to understand his view in context."
 Oobleck took out his notes and leafed through them rapidly.

 "For example, how many people here hate 'black' people as a group."

 He could see the confused look on the huntsmen-in-training.

 "Good.
-Because then I would be questioning your sanity.
+Because then I would be questioning your sanity or maybe that you aren't from this planet.
 On Earth, people actually did this.
-Our friend on television told us that it eventually got resolved through a long hard struggle, though it never go away completely.
-Just like the Faunus Rights Revolution never completely resolved all our issues."
+Our friend on television told us that it eventually got resolved through a hard long struggle, occurring over decades, though the problem of 'racism'.
+Just like the Faunus Rights Revolution never completely resolved all human-faunus relations."

 There were some confused muttering.

 "Don't you see the parallel?"
 Oobleck said.
 "That is our friend's view.
 The discrimination against Faunus?
-To him, it's not actually much different from 'racism', or 'sexism', or other kind of unjust discrimination.
-Our friend called it 'bigotry'."
+To him, it's not actually much different from 'racism', or 'sexism', or other kind of arbitrary discrimination.
+Our friend called it 'bigotry', a kind of intolerance against those who are different from themselves."

 The bell rung, ending the class.
 The students rushed out, most giving little if any thought to what he had just talked about.
+He wondered if the lessons that he tried to tease out were properly absorbed by the students.

 However, a student came up.